 Signs You Have Depression

-Many people confuse depression with general sadness about a situation.
+Many people confuse depression with generalized sadness about a situation.
 However, sadness makes up one factor of overall depression.
-Some people who experience depression don’t even feel sad, but rather they experience a loss of interest, difficulty concentrating, and being distracted.
+Some people who experience depression don’t even feel sad.
+Instead, they experience other symptoms, like a loss of interest in pleasurable activities, difficulty concentrating, and constant distraction.

 Be on the lookout for the following scenarios: